tahatal7a/To-do-list-project/README.md

    - Create a Google Cloud project (or reuse an existing one) and enable the *Google Calendar API*.
    - Configure an OAuth consent screen for an external desktop application and add the `https://www.googleapis.com/auth/calendar.readonly` scope.
    - Create *OAuth client ID* credentials with the application type set to **Desktop app** and download the JSON file.
    - Rename the downloaded file to `google-credentials.json` and place it next to the desktop helper executable (or in the project root while debugging in Visual Studio).
-The app will create a `GoogleCalendarTokens` directory beside this file to store refresh tokens.
+If you skip this step, the import button now opens a file picker so you can locate the JSON and the app will copy it into place for you.
+The app creates a `GoogleCalendarTokens` directory beside this file to store refresh tokens.

 2. **Restore packages and build the app**
    - Open `DesktopHelper.sln` in Visual Studio (2019 or later).